JobiProGrammer/markdown-formular-converter/README.md

 This simple converter written in python is meant to solve this problem: It automatically detects latex formatted formulars (marked with $$ and inline with $) and replaces them with a markdown image that points to the url of codecogs.

+## Requirements
+The python package `click` is required to run the code.
+It is installable with `pip3 install click`

 ## Usage
 `python3 github_markdown.py -p README_with_latex.md -n README.md`